BenjaminBoumendil/dataf/docs/how_to.rst

 Notice that we only pass the class in the commands dictionary, parser will instantiate and call the run method by itself, this is to avoid useless class instantiation.

 ..
-TIP:: If you need to give parameters to your class one option is to use `partial`_.
+TIP:: If you need to give parameters to your classe, one option is to use `partial`_.

 .. _partial: https://docs.python.org/3.6/library/functools.html#functools.partial